 \section{Introduction}

-The theory of causal fermion systems is a recent approach to fundamental physics (see~\cite{dice2014, cfs} and the references therein).
+The theory of causal fermion systems is a recent approach to fundamental physics (see the basics in Section~\ref{secbackground}, the reviews~\cite{ nrstg, review, dice2014}, the textbook~\cite{cfs} or the website~\cite{cfsweblink}).
 In this approach, the physical equations are formulated via a variational principle, the {\em{causal action principle}}.
-In order to rewrite the resulting dynamics in a familiar way in terms of Dirac particles interacting with classical gauge fields, one considers the so-called {\em{continuum limit}} (see again~\cite{cfs} and the references therein).
-In the analysis of the continuum limit, one studies the Euler-Lagrange (EL) equations corresponding to the causal action principle in the limit~$\varepsilon \searrow 0$ when an ultraviolet regularization is removed.
+In order to rewrite the resulting dynamics in a familiar way in terms of Dirac particles interacting with classical gauge fields, one considers the so-called {\em continuum limit}.
+In the analysis of the continuum limit, one studies the Euler--Lagrange (EL) equations corresponding to the causal action principle in the limit~$\varepsilon \searrow 0$ when an ultraviolet regularization is removed.
 In the present paper, we proceed differently and study instead the Lagrangian itself asymptotically as~$\varepsilon \searrow 0$.
 This serves two different aims: First, we thus obtain an ``effective action'' in Minkowski space.
-Second, it becomes possible to compute various surface layer integrals as derived abstractly in~\cite{noether, jet, osi, positive}.
+Second, it becomes possible to compute various surface layer integrals as derived abstractly in~\cite{positive, noether, jet, osi}.